mcarvin8/prepare-salesforce-sandboxes/README.md

 All users in the public group will receive a password reset email once the sandbox is ready.

-If you don't want to use this Apex Class, remove the `ApexClassId` line from `create_sandbox.py`.

 ## Delete Sandboxes

 ```